Neural engineering: Brain–computer interfaces

-Brain–computer interfaces seek to directly communicate with human nervous system to monitor and stimulate neural circuits as well as diagnose and treat intrinsic neurological dysfunction.
-Deep brain stimulation is a significant advance in this field that is especially effective in treating movement disorders such as Parkinson's disease with high frequency stimulation of neural tissue to suppress tremors (Lega et al. 2011).
+Brain–computer interfaces (BCIs) seek to directly communicate with the human nervous system to monitor and stimulate neural circuits as well as diagnose and treat intrinsic neurological dysfunction.

-BCIs began as a simple interface between the brain and computer that allowed for disabled patients to have a direct line of communication.
+BCIs began as a simple interface between the brain and computer that allowed disabled patients to have a direct line of communication.
 Then, they grew more advanced, with closed loop BCI systems becoming popular due to expanding upon not only direct communication, but restoration of lost human functions.
 BCIs became a tool for healing lost pathways, instead of just protecting what was already there.
 Now, with the rapid growth of AI, BCIs have become a pathway for collaborative intelligence with human intelligence combining with artificial intelligence to practice higher brain functions, such as decision making and problem solving.
 This hybrid system can repair cognitive impairments in the medical fields, and generally can increase human brain capabilities.

-However, there are a lot of ethical concerns about the implication of integrating AI with BCIs.
+However, there are ethical concerns regarding the implication of integrating AI with BCIs.
 BCIs that were originally made for pure medical advancement are now being applied in entertainment, defense, marketing, and other fields.
-This widespread application of a once niche medical device, especially paired with such new AI developments has caused several in the scientific community to raise concerns about the ethical issues of human autonomy, private data, legal responsibility for actions that have basis in BCI, and accessibility to this technology from a social justice perspective.
-The issues of autonomy relate back to separating a human's decision making capabilities from a BCIs and the problem of people taking accountability for their own actions versus blaming the BCI, in legal scenarios.
+This widespread application of a once niche medical device, especially when paired with new AI developments, has caused several in the scientific community to raise concerns about the ethical issues of human autonomy, private data, legal responsibility for actions that have basis in BCI, and accessibility to this technology from a social-justice perspective.
+The issues of autonomy relate back to separating a human's decision-making capabilities from a BCI and the problem of people taking accountability for their own actions, versus blaming the BCI, in legal scenarios.
 As these systems become more generally adopted, it can isolate people with disabilities who chose not to use them and breed resentment towards those who do not choose to take that step forward with technology.
 There are serious concerns about the security of brain data and if unauthorized access to this data could be used for malicious purposes.
 This raises problems with confidentiality within the medical system and how brain data is tracked and stored.